quantumporium/quantumporium/docs/_posts/2021-2-13-Stablecoins.md

 __Stablecoins__ are the response to the question of  __how can we make cryptocurrency less volatile__.
 In other words, stablecoins are cryptocurrencies made to __minimize the volatility of normal cryptocurrencies__ like bitcoin or ether.

-To do so, Stablecoins prices and value are __backed by an outside asset that is more stable__.
+To do so, a stablecoin price and value is __backed by an outside asset that is more stable__.
 This outside asset can be a fiat currency like the U.S. dollar and even gold.
-Stablecoins will also __create a "reserve" where the asset backing the Stablecoins will be securely stored__.
+Stablecoins will also __create a special reserve where the asset backing the Stablecoins will be securely stored__.

-### Three types of stablecoins collateral.
+### Three types of Stablecoin collateral.

-As explained above Stablecoins are backed by collateral those collaterals can be diverse here are three of the most use.
+As explained above Stablecoins are backed by collaterals.
+Those collaterals can be diverse here are three of the most popular Stablecoin collateral.

-* __Fiats__ are the most commonly used collateral for stable coins.
+* __Fiats__ are the most commonly used collateral for stablecoins.
 The most popular fiat collateral is the U.S. dollar, but some companies are exploring other fiat collateral for stable coins.

 * Other Stablecoins are tied to the value of __precious metals__ like gold.

-* These are a more complex type of Stablecoins that __use other cryptocurrencies as collateral__ rather than fiat.
+* There are a more complex type of Stablecoins that __use other cryptocurrencies as collateral__ rather than fiat.
 Those special kinds of stable coins are engineered to track mainstream assets like a fiat currency.

 ### Some example of Stablecoins.